zaforf/isp/_pages/nnfromscratch.md

         ret.append(out)
     return ret
 ```
 This function calculates the output of the model given the input by running a forward pass.
 It's really simple since the operations are optimized through linear algebra.
-As described in the gradient based learning section, it is simply calculating
+As described in the gradient-based learning section, it is simply calculating

 $$\text{activation}(Wx+b)$$